twolfson/foundry/README.md

 ```

 ### Global installation
-`foundry` supports global installation as it loads plugins from its peer node modules.
-This previous example can be done globally via
+`foundry` supports global installation since it loads plugins from its peer `node modules`.
+This previous example can be done globally via:

 ```bash
 npm install -g foundry